Main / Books / The Man Who Died Twice

 By Richard Osman

-Book review and synopsis for The Man Who Died Twice by Richard Osman, an entertaining but somewhat more generic follow-up to The Thursday Murder Club.
+Book review, full book summary and synopsis for The Man Who Died Twice by Richard Osman, an entertaining but somewhat more generic follow-up to The Thursday Murder Club.

 Synopsis